 After soaking, take them out and let them dry for 24 hours.

 Shape your bone folder on the sander.
-This might take a while.
-Try to get the shape as finished as you can.
+Try to get the shape as finished as you can but don’t take off too much material.
 You won’t get a second chance.

-I start with 80 grit sand paper to smooth out the shape and get all the sanding marks.
+I start with 80 grit sand paper by hand to refine the shape and get out the sanding marks.
 I progress through 120, 180, 240, 280, then finally 320 grit paper for the final polish.

 Pay attention as you go.
 My first attempt left me with very sharp edges.
 Sharp enough to cut stuff.
 So take your time and make sure you have a generous round over on the edges.
 You are going to be working with paper so you want the tool to score the paper, not cut it.